Abusuh7/EduLanka/README.md

 - **Comprehensive Curriculum:** Our LMS covers a wide range of subjects and topics, following the national curriculum guidelines for both secondary and primary education.

-- **Interactive Lessons:** Engaging multimedia content, interactive quizzes, and educational games are incorporated to make learning fun and effective.

 - **Progress Tracking:** Students can track their progress, and teachers can monitor individual performance and offer personalized support.

 - **Scrum Framework:** We follow the Scrum methodology to ensure efficient project management and constant improvement of our platform.